Superpat/ancientreligions/ACR_Changelog.md

 General:

 - Fixed many many bugs reported by The Validator.
+- Fixed issue where Reformed Pagans couldn't use the Great Library or Grand University Great Works.

 Celtic:

 - Fixed issue that made the Archdruid never qualify for Papal Succession.

+Hellenic:

+- Hellenic Monastic Orders (Stoics, Skeptics, Epicureans) have access to the correct decisions now.

+Egyptian:

+- Egyptians always have access to Pyramids, including the Great Pyramids.

 2019-04-08 v0.43.2 "Ariovistus"
 ===========================